Mentoring | David Chicoine

 Following graduation, Jacob was hired as a postdoctoral researcher in the Schubert Lab at the University of Louisiana at Lafayette.
 He subsequently secured a tenure-track position at SUNY Oneonta, where he is currently Assistant Professor in the Department of Geography & Environmental Sustainability.

 Kaitlyn (BA in Anthropology, BA in Spanish, BA in International Studies, U of North Carolina-Wilmington, 2018) joined our program in 2019 and graduated in 2021.
 Her MA research focused on “Ancient Pottery Making at Cerro San Isidro, Nepeña Valley, Peru” and offered a morphometric and stylistic analysis of ceramic fragments over time.
+Her thesis work was supervised by a committee composed of David Chicoine, Rebecca Saunders, and Mary Jill Brody.

 Following graduation, Kaitlyn moved to O'ahu, Hawaii and worked for several consulting firms.
 She is currently working for Colorado State University's Center for Environmental Management of Military Lands.